SuleimanFarah/sunpy/GSoC-2018-shashank.md

 **Mentors:** Stuart Mumford, David Pérez-Suárez, Will Barnes

 ### Abstract
-Sunpy is a package for solar physics that is also used for solar data analysis.
+SunPy is a package for solar physics that is also used for solar data analysis.
 The library has several functionality that requires access to data on remote HTTP servers.
 The data such as those provided by instrument teams is highly likely to change with time.
 Thus, there is a requirement for a module which ensures that the **remote data is downloaded and cached before it is used in a function.**

-Since Sunpy has no control over the remote data on the servers, it should have a way to **validate** that the retrieved file has the same **expected hash.** The module should allow the user to **redownload the data**, i.e.  allow a user to override the hash if the user is aware of the changes made in the server.
-There should also be support for **download of data through multiple mirrors.** The main aim of this module is to **provide a version control system** for data in Sunpy such that if the given remote data is available then **one version of Sunpy will always give the same result.** Such a versioning system also needs to ensure that the **previous versions of a file are not removed** in case the user would like to use them also.
+Since SunPy has no control over the remote data on the servers, it should have a way to **validate** that the retrieved file has the same **expected hash.** The module should allow the user to **redownload the data**, i.e.  allow a user to override the hash if the user is aware of the changes made in the server.
+There should also be support for **download of data through multiple mirrors.** The main aim of this module is to **provide a version control system** for data in SunPy such that if the given remote data is available then **one version of SunPy will always give the same result.** Such a versioning system also needs to ensure that the **previous versions of a file are not removed** in case the user would like to use them also.

 ### Motivation

-Several functions in Sunpy require data files to work like instrument calibration data or timeseries data.
+Several functions in SunPy require data files to work like instrument calibration data or timeseries data.
 A prominent example of this is the AIA response function.
 The AIA response  changes significantly over time and there needs to be a way to take a remote file and ensure that it is downloaded before it is used in a function.
 In the current scenario, a user needs to have the given file locally in order to use a given function.
 One of the main aims of this module is to solve this issue.
-There should also be a versioning of the data files so that a given version of Sunpy always returns the same result.
+There should also be a versioning of the data files so that a given version of SunPy always returns the same result.
 Thus, a caching system based on a data manager would help to solve these problems.

 ### Deliverables